 5. Painful foreskin

 The foreskin is the layer of skin covering the head of the penis and it’s attached from birth.
 Unless circumcised, the foreskin will separate and can then be pulled back and down the shaft.
-This usually happens by the age of two although can take longer, and for some boys it can cause a fair amount of pain until separated completely.
-Time usually resolves the issue, however if it’s particularly painful or uncomfortable, doctors may recommend your son do penile gymnastics (yes it’s an actual thing!), which is exactly what you think it is – pushing the foreskin down and up several times a day to loosen the foreskin (and usually we’re telling them to keep their hands OFF their privates!).
+This usually happens by the age of two, although it can take longer, and for some boys it can cause a fair amount of pain until separated completely.
+Time usually resolves the issue, however if it’s particularly painful or uncomfortable, doctors may recommend your son do penile gymnastics (yes it’s an actual thing!), which is exactly what you think it is – pushing the foreskin down and up several times a day to loosen the foreskin (and usually we’re telling them to keep their hands off that area!).

 MORE Family Health